nhs-digital-gp-it-futures/BuyingCatalogueService/README.md

 ## On a Windows Box
 *All scripts are meant to be run in PowerShell from within this directory*

-To run the application in a container in development mode, run the following script:
+To run the application in a container in development environment, run the following script:

 ```
  & '.\Launch Environment.ps1'